ssiwan/KARMA/README.md

 Detailed user stories and tasks performed during each sprint, along with the remaining product backlog, are listed in a [Jira Report].

+### Usability Testing

+Once a testable version was completed, our usability expert created a [Test Plan](docs/KarmaUsabilityTestPlan.pdf), which contained the objectives of the test, outlined the logistics and listed the tasks and questions to be used.

+The test objectives included:
+●	Observe how users interpret & interact w/ KARMA’s interface and pages ●	Are the terms used in the system natural and understandable?
+●	Can users successfully log in/log out?
+●	Will users feel the simpler home page will make their tasks more efficient?
+●	Does the design influence how users prioritize work?
+●	How discoverable is creating a new article
+●	Will users search?
+●	Is the workflow natural?
+Will user be able to return to their home page/dashboard easily?

+Usability testing was conducted in-person with three content consumer/editor users.
+Each test participant was brought to the testing room where they used functioning software on a laptop to complete the test.
+Each test took approximately 30 minutes and validated the design.
+This usability test utilized both qualitative and quantitative research methods since the users were asked to accomplish a task, which had a value of pass/fail/struggle.
+Test participants were also asked a series of follow up questions which provided quantitative data as to their satisfaction of the product and their experience.
+[Usability Test Results](docs/KarmaDashboardUsabilityFindings.pdf) were documented, discussed with the product team, and used to generate new user stories in the product backlog to improve usabililty in future iterations.

+### Sprint Analysis

 Stanfield Systems estimated the relative size of work using [Story Points](https://github.com/StanfieldSystems/KARMA/wiki/Estimating_and_Monitoring_Performance_with_Story_Points).
 Our average sprint velocity was 27 story points with a high of 31 in Sprint 1 and a low of 23 in Sprint 3.
 In Sprint 3 we fell short of our Sprint Planning commitment of 35 story points.
-During our Sprint Review and Assessment for Sprint 3, our analysis of the variance pointed to increased emphasis and time spent on usability - which we had not correctly estimated during our Backlog Refinement and Sprint Planning.
+During our Sprint Review and Assessment for Sprint 3, our analysis of the variance pointed to increased emphasis and time spent on usability - which we had not accurately estimated during our Backlog Refinement and Sprint Planning.

 ## Transition